KaKariki02/rushHour/README.md

 **RushClass.py** consist of three classes; the vehicle class gives information about the vehicles, the gameboard class fills the board, checks for possible moves and checks if the game is won and the dimensions class sets the size of the board.

 **Algorithms.py** contains three algorithms to solve the game: a random solver, a bread first search and a depth first search.
+It further contais two backtrace functions to find the path to the solution and the moves of the cars.

 ## Getting Started